Updated August 2020

 Just after many years, I realised what I was used to drinking: a “first wave” coffee, hard to smell and lacking of good flavours.
 Mostly a burnt liquid (made especially with pre grounded robusta beans) with hints of ash and leather and a bitter taste.

 At a certain point, I questioned myself about what I was drinking and after many kinds of research, I discovered a different world called speciality coffee.
 I mean, obviously, there’s another world in-between from a dark roasted robusta and a speciality coffee, but let’s skip this gap and jump straight away to speciality coffee.
-But before talking about this topic, let’s take a step back to the origin of the world.
+But before talking about this topic, let’s take a step back to the origin of the word.

 What does “Speciality Coffee” means”

 The term speciality coffee was first introduced in 1973 by Erna Knutsen in the Tea & Coffee Trade Journal to describe a special coffee cultivated and grown in a special condition.
 After that, the SCAA (Speciality Coffee Association of America) defined the term speciality coffee and said:

 “the term specialty coffee refers to the highest-quality green coffee beans roasted to their greatest flavor potential by true craftspeople and then properly brewed to well-established SCAA developed standards.
 Specialty coffee in the green bean state can be defined as a coffee that has no defects and has a distinctive character in the cup, with a score of 80 or above when graded according to SCAA Standards”.

 In short, any coffee scoring less than 80/100 fails to meet the target to be defined as a speciality coffee.
 The higher the score the higher the quality and the more expensive it will be.
 Coffee is graded and classified to evaluate its quality by the number of defects, screen size and cup quality according to the SCAA protocol.